bhisma-adhikari/demo-springboot-rest-hibernate-mysql/README.md

 # Getting Started:

 1. Clone the project.
-3. Make sure mysql server is up and running on port 3306.
+2. Make sure mysql server is up and running on port 3306.
-4. Create an "empty" database `demo-springboot-rest-hibernate-mysql`.
-5. Update database details in `application-yml`, if needed.
+3. Update mysql username, password in `application-yml`, if needed.
-6. Run the project.
+4. Run the project.

 # Known Bugs: